 You can do this in the form of a Skype or phone call.
 You can even host a Google Hangout and include more than one person.

 How to Double Your Lead Magnet’s Effectiveness

 There you have it: 11 killer killer lead magnets that you can use to grow your email list.

 Now you have no excuse for not using this strategy.

 My challenge to you is to try it once.
 See for yourself.

-I’ve put together a swipe file *wink wink* of every content upgrade lead magnet that I have published on this blog.
+I’ve put together a swipe file *wink wink* of every lead magnet that I’ve published on this blog.

-This is a great resource to get you kick started to creating your content upgrades.
+This is a great resource to get you kick-started in creating your next lead magnet.

-• Reverse engineer my entire sales funnels I used to turn these free giveaways into paid products.
+• Reverse engineer the entire sales funnels I used to turn these free giveaways into paid products.

-Alright, I mentioned a technique earlier in this post for doubling (or even tripling) the effectiveness of your content upgrades.
+Alright, earlier in this post, I mentioned a technique for doubling (or even tripling) the effectiveness of your lead magnet.